 Ultimately, we are told, meditation is samadhi, total relaxation in total awareness.
 And we have heard, “The kingdom of God is within,” “Be a light unto yourself.”
 But for most of us this is not our experience at this moment.
 It is only theoretical, philosophical, hypothetical.

-Next we listen, first to the sounds around us.
-And second to the thoughts passing by and finally to our feelings.
+Next, we listen, first to the sounds around us, secondly to the thoughts passing by, and finally to our feelings.
 We listen to the sounds around us without rejecting them, without judging them.
-We watch the movements of the mind without judging, without analyzing, without rejecting and without grasping.
-We feel the emotions and subtle moods, again, without judging, without analyzing, without rejecting and without grasping.
-And by this listening we find that both the objects of sound, thought and feelings appear within awareness.
+We watch the movements of the mind without judging, without analyzing, without rejecting, and without grasping.
+We feel the emotions and subtle moods, again, without judging, without analyzing, without rejecting, and without grasping.
+And through listening, we find that both the objects of sound, thought, and feelings appear within awareness.